cs50nestm/cs50labs/operators/README.md

 5 / 2;
 ```

 we are telling our program to divide two ints.
 Now remember from our earlier labs, ints can only hold whole numbers.
-So the operation of dividing two ints will truncate, or cut off everything in the result that comes after the decimal point.
+So the operation of dividing two `int`'s will truncate, or cut off everything in the result that comes after the decimal point.
 The result of this operation is therefore 2!

 If doesn't matter if I try to store this in an `int` or a `float`.
 The result of the operation will be evaluated first, and then assigned to my variable.